 royalty free music,

-private label manufacturer,
+private label music sources,

-employee music gifts,
+client music gifts,

-music cds for special event promotions,
+music cds for special events promotions,

-private label music cds,
+custom label music cds,